 About the Oakland Museum Women’s Board

-The Women’s Board is a non-profit 501(c)(3) organization, consisting of 125 Active members and members with Associate, Life and Emeritus status.
-Serving also as OMCA volunteers, Women’s Board members can be found among the ranks of art, history, and natural science docents, Guild and Council members, Foundation trustees, and Museum Ambassadors.
+The OMWB is a non-profit 501(c)(3) organization, consisting of 125 Voting members plus additional members with Associate and Emeritus status.
+Serving also as OMCA volunteers, OMWB members can be found among the ranks of Art, History, and Natural Sciences Docents, Museum Ambassadors, and as members of the Board of Trustees.

-The legendary annual White Elephant Sale returns to the San Francisco Bay Area on March 1 and 2, 2014, with the Preview Sale scheduled for January 26.
-Organized and presented by the Oakland Museum Women’s Board, all Sale proceeds benefit the Oakland Museum of California.
+White Elephant Sale Diamond Jubilee.
+Celebrating 61 years of fun and great bargains for the Bay Area and beyond.
+The legendary annual White Elephant Sale returns to the San Francisco Bay Area on March 7 and 8, 2020 with the Preview Sale scheduled for January 26, 2020.
+Organized and presented by the OMWB, all Sale proceeds benefit the Oakland Museum of California.

 Made possible by donations from the public, the White Elephant accepts donations almost year round.
 Thanks to generous donors, over the years, shoppers have been able to purchase the usual and the unusual, including a pony, paintings, pianos, cars, and estate furnishings.

 Key to the success of The White Elephant Sale is a corps of nearly 1,000 volunteers.
 These tireless individuals are the heroes of the Sale, spending untold hours sorting, pricing and displaying the countless items that we are so fortunate to receive.
 We are incredibly grateful to all our volunteers and thank them for their time, dedication and effort.